 Patriot Day: How you can honor 9/11

 The events of September 11, 2001, will forever be a solemn day in history.
 Marking the deadliest attack on American soil, Patriot Day honors the 2,977 people who lost their lives as a result of terrorism in New York, D.C., and Pennsylvania.
-In the twenty-one years since this tragedy, 9/11 has become a day of remembering the victims and striving towards a better and safer tomorrow.
+In the twenty-two years since this tragedy, 9/11 has become a day of remembering the victims and striving towards a better and safer tomorrow.
 Read on to learn more about Patriot Day, the events of 9/11, changes on the world since, and how you can honor those we lost.

 Patriot Day is a national holiday in the United States, dedicated to commemorating the lives of those who died in the terrorist attacks on the World Trade Center in New York, the Pentagon in Washington, DC., and the plane crash of hijacked Flight 93 in Pennsylvania, on September 11, 2001.
 The holiday also recognizes those who died attempting to rescue people trapped or injured by the attacks.

 What is Patriot Day & National Day of Service and Remembrance?

 By joint resolution on December 18, 2001, Congress declared September 11 to be Patriot Day.
 On this day all flags are to be flown at half-staff, and a moment of silence is honored at 8:46 am EST, the same time that the first plane struck the World Trade Center.

 On April 21, 2009, Congress expanded on this holiday by also asking Americans to observe September 11 as a “National Day of Service and Remembrance.”
 9/11 is now not just a holiday for remembering those who were lost, but also giving back to the community, volunteering, and helping those in need.